 - Session Reliability must be enabled

-If using client platforms or versions that do not support this feature, see the Knowledge Center article CTX231821 for details about how to configure a custom EDT MTU that is appropriate for your environment.
+If you use client platforms or versions that don’t support this feature, see CTX231821 for details about configuring a custom EDT MTU that is appropriate for your environment.

 Editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

 To control EDT MTU Discovery on the client

 You can control EDT MTU Discovery selectively on the client by adding the MtuDiscovery parameter in the ICA file.
 To disable the feature, set the following under the Application section:

 To re-enable the feature, remove the MtuDiscovery parameter from the ICA file.